nus-cs2113-AY2021S2/ip/docs/README.md

 ### Done

-* Marks a certain task to be done.
+* Marks a certain task to be done
 * Format: `done INDEX`
 * Example: 'done 1'
 * Example of expected output: